kex-y/stone-weierstrass/docs/script/script.md

 I have chosen to do the second subproject - *The Weierstass approximation* theorem for my first year project.

 In this project, I have decided to investigate a generalisation of the approximation theorem - *The Stone-Weierstrass theorem* by formalising it in an interactive theorem prover - *Lean*.
 I will also discuss some immediate result of this theorem one of which is of course the Weierstass approximation theorem.
+Furthermore, I will discuss the approximation of continuous functions by using Bernstein polynomials in comparison to other interpolation methods - in particular, the spline interpolation.

 ## The Stone-Weierstass Theorem